elastic/logstash/README.md

 this paragraph.
 Logstash works with other rubies, and if you wish to use your own ruby you must set `USE_RUBY=1` in your environment.

+## Drip Launcher

+[Drip](https://github.com/ninjudd/drip) is a launcher for the Java Virtual Machine that provides much faster startup times than the `java` command.
+The drip script is intended to be a drop-in replacement for the java command, only faster.
+We recommend using drip during development.

-We recommend using flatland/drip for faster startup times during development.
-To tell Logstash to use drip, set `USE_DRIP=1` in your environment.
+To tell Logstash to use drip, either set the `USE_DRIP=1` environment variable or set `JAVACMD=which drip`.

+**Caveats**

+Unlike [nailgun](https://github.com/martylamb/nailgun), drip does not reuse the same JVM.
+So once your app quits, drip will launch another JVM.
+This means that if you try to re-run Logstash right after it exited, you might still have a startup delay

 ## Testing